Coverage

 GLP-1 Weight Loss Drug Race Heats Up as Pfizer and Amgen Challenge Novo Nordisk and Eli Lilly

 The scramble to compete in the GLP-1 weight loss drug market is intensifying.
-Pharmaceutical companies Pfizer and Amgen are developing products to take on Novo Nordisk's Wegovy and [Eli Lilly's Zepbound](/news/eli-lilly-cuts-340b-drug-disco
+Pharmaceutical companies Pfizer and Amgen are developing products to take on Novo Nordisk's Wegovy and Eli Lilly's Zepbound

 JUNE 21, 20262 MIN